 The Massachusetts Department of Elementary and Secondary Education formulated the Massachusetts Tests for Educator Licensure (MTEL) to evaluate educators seeking a teaching license to teach students of prekindergarten to grade 12.
-The MTEL scores are obtained upon evaluating the candidate's subject expertise and communication proficiency with students, parents, guardians and their co-tutors.
-The MTEL test is an assortment of subtests in diverse subjects based on the license you intend to seek.
+The scores of this test are obtained upon evaluating the candidate's subject expertise and communication proficiency with students, parents, guardians and their co-tutors.
+This test is an assortment of subtests in diverse subjects based on the license you intend to seek.

-Candidates are judged for MTEL scores on the basis of their skills and abilities in clear communication, precise writing and comprehensive reading alongside thorough subject knowledge.
-The MTEL test is classified into four types which are further divided into subareas:
+Candidates are judged for their scores in MTEL on the basis of their skills and abilities in clear communication, precise writing and comprehensive reading alongside thorough subject knowledge.
+The test is classified into four types which are further divided into subareas:

 - Communications and Literacy Skills Test